-Abstract: This paper provides evidence on the returns to schooling in current and lifetime earnings.
-We use these results to assess the importance of life-cycle bias in earnings regressions using current earnings as proxy for lifetime earnings.
+This paper uses a unique data set with nearly career-long earnings histories to provide evidence on the returns to schooling in current and lifetime earnings.
+We use these results to assess the importance of life-cycle bias in earnings regressions using current earnings as a proxy for lifetime earnings.
 To account for the endogeneity of schooling, we apply three commonly used identification strategies.
 Our estimates demonstrate a strong life-cycle bias, often exceeding the bias from assuming that schooling is exogenous.
-We also find that the cross-section estimates of the returns to schooling are highly sensitive to the age composition of the sample.
-They tend to increase with mean age, reflecting that higher educated workers experience more rapid earnings growth through most of the life-cycle.
-We further show that the returns to schooling in lifetime earnings are relatively low compared to what previous evidence based on cross-section data suggest.
+We further explore the problems caused by life-cycle bias in research on the economic returns to schooling, and discuss possible remedies.